arackaf/mongo-graphql-starter/README.md

 | `oneToOne`            | (none)    | Specify `true` to force the relationship to create a single object, even if the `keyField` is not `_id`. |
 | `oneToMany`           | (none)    | Specify `true` to force the relationship to create an array, regardless of `fkField` and `keyField`.  |
 | `readonly`            | (none)    | If `true` the relationship can only be queried; you won't be able to create relationship instances in the `create` mutation of the containing type.  |

+For `one-to-many` relationships where the key is `_id`, upon deleting one of the parent objects, all of the "many" objects (who have a foreign key pointing to that `_id` key field) will have those `_id` values removed from the related array, or cleared out if it's a single value.

 ### Using relationships